Georgia - From East to West

 Destination: Batumi

-This morning you’ll be travelling around 25 minutes from Batumi to a viewpoint in the hills, to witness the incredible spectacle of the autumn raptor migration.
-From the end of August until October each year, hundreds of thousands of raptors - along with other migrating birds - pass through the ‘Batumi bottleneck’, the most important flyway in the West Palearctic.
-More than a million birds of prey pass through here each year, with tens of thousands of Honey buzzards known to pass through here on single days.
-We’ll be going to the viewpoint with a local conservationist, then going for a short walk along a ridge.
-Some of the birds you’ll see this morning include Steppe eagles, Black Kites, Honey buzzards, Levant sparrowhawks and Pallid harriers.
+This morning, after breakfast, you’ll drive around 40 minutes from Batumi to a viewpoint in the hills, to witness the incredible spectacle of the autumn raptor migration.
+From the end of August until October each year, around a million raptors - along with other migrating birds - pass through the ‘Batumi bottleneck’, the most important flyway in the West Palearctic.
+In early October 2025, 170,000 raptors passed in a single day!
+You’ll be at the viewpoint with a team of volunteers from Batumi Raptor Count who spend two months here counting and monitoring the migrant birds each autumn.
+Some of the birds you’ll hopefully see this morning include Steppe eagles, Black Kites, Honey buzzards, Levant sparrowhawks and Pallid harriers.

-This afternoon, you can either choose to relax on the beach, explore the city, or visit the lush Botanical gardens.
+This afternoon, you can either choose to relax on the beach or explore more of the city.

 A final, farewell supper will be at a very good restaurant in Batumi.
 You’ll be staying in the same hotel tonight.